donutrj/verdigris2/content/Rules/Subsystems/Wizarding Schools/Enchantment Spells.md

 Cast in reaction to another spell going off, doing so is a reaction and will forfeit your next turn in combat.

 On a success, immediately steal the magic from the opposing mage, absorbing their spell’s SL.
 You have turns equal to Stifle’s SL to cast another spell using all of the stolen SL.
-Unspent, take wounds equal to the SL.
+Unspent, take damage equal to the SL.
 ## Water Breathing
 Target: 3–5